 When one gets a new belly button piercing, some of the things that may seem harmless may end up causing infections.
 A lot of caution has to be taken especially in matters regarding what comes into contact with the area.
 With this in mind, can you go swimming with a new belly button piercing?

 When getting instructions from your piercer, one of the things they should tell you is that you should not go swimming with your piercing.
 Avoid swimming whether it is in chlorine treated pools, in the sea, river, ocean or lake.
 These swimming places are known to be unsanitary.
 They may contain bacteria that could cause infections on the piercings.

 This being the case, how long before you can go swimming after belly button piercing?
 This will be totally dependent on an individual’s rate of healing.
 Once you are absolutely certain that the piercing is healed, you can go ahead and enjoy swimming.
-Ensure that you know how to swim with a belly button piercing to avoid infections.
+Ensure that you know to avoid infections.